 When I arrived at Red Hill’s Veterinary Hospital and met the owner DVM and their team, I was blown away.
 The entire team was so incredibly hard-working, dedicated, focused- it was an amazing environment.
 The owners are so full of passion and dedication for their patients, clients, and to their hospital.
 They have such an incredible vision for their hospitals future, I was ecstatic to help them with their goals.

 With all of my consulting clients, I always start with an ABC analysis prior to the hospital visit.
 When I completed their analysis, their cost of goods as a percentage of 30.08% (a general benchmark guideline for medications/supplies/etc is 12.8%).
 The owners explained they have several struggles with inventory management because their hospital is very busy, and has been growing at an incredible rate since they opened.

 We got a HUGE amount of work done to lay an excellent foundation to help their growing practice.
-After the hospital visit and implementing a treatment plan, I like to review and analyze information each month afterwards.
-I completed the 1 month analysis, and… are you ready for this?!?
+After the hospital visit and implementing a treatment plan, I like to review and analyze information each month afterward.
+I completed the 1-month analysis, and… are you ready for this?!?
 Their COGS percentage is now 15.43%, which equates to a savings of $32,824.98 in just one month!

 I am SO excited to see how their hospital grows and improves their inventory management skills!

 If you are interested in getting help with your inventory management, I offer several options, you can check out some training options here or consulting options here.
 But, of course, if you have any questions at all, please don’t hesitate to reach out.
 My favorite part of my career is meeting and connecting with all the amazing, talented veterinary professionals out there!